 - At the top of the pane, click the Properties tab.
 Click the Symbol tab under it, if necessary.

-- Click the Color drop-down arrow and click any color you like.
+- Click the Color drop-down arrow and click any color.
 Change the Size setting to 9 pt and click Apply.

 Note:

 Scale-based sizing is not available in scenes.
-For this scene, a 9 or 10 point symbol works well at most scales but may be too small or too large at some scales.
+For this scene, a 9 point symbol works well at most scales but may be too small at some scales and too large at others.

 - Continue to explore the scene using navigation tools and Egmont 3D bookmarks.